pendo-io/pendo-mobile-sdk/ios/pnddocs/expo_rn-ios.md

 >[!IMPORTANT]
 >- **Expo SDK** 41-50 using React Navigation 5+ is supported by our codeless solution.<br>
->- **Expo Router** is supported by our track events only solution.
-We have plans to develop codeless support in the future.
 >- **Expo Go** is not supported.
 Pendo SDK has a native plugin that is not part of the Expo Go app.
 Pendo can *only* be used in development builds.
 For more about development builds read [adding custom native code with development builds](https://docs.expo.dev/workflow/customizing/).